Occupational Therapy Shoe-Tying Tool β€” Training Ties for Classrooms, OT, and APE

 How many sessions before a learner can tie independently?

 Typical OT progression is 8–12 sessions over 8–12 weeks for full bow independence, with fading from full physical assist to independent.
-Faster for learners without coordination or sensory differences; slower for learners with significant motor planning, working-memory, or sensory load.
+Faster for learners without coordination differences; slower for learners with significant motor planning, working-memory, or sensory load.

 How do I write an IEP goal that uses Training Ties?